 Best Practices to Increase RCx Persistence

-Below the Evaluation Team presents recommendations to increase the persistence of retro-commissioning measures, gathered from the literature review and market actor interviews.
+Below the Evaluation Team presents best practices for increasing the persistence of retro-commissioning measures, gathered from the literature review and market actor interviews.

 Programmatic Remedies

-The following recommendations are remedies the Connecticut RCx programs can take to improve persistence.
-The utilities may already be incorporating many of these items, but the Evaluation Team recommends adding them to the program’s standard operating procedures.
-Because some of these recommendations would require additional work from RSPs, the utilities may consider altering the current incentive structure to reflect this.
+The following guidance includes remedies the Connecticut RCx programs can take to improve persistence.
+The utilities may already be incorporating many of these items, but the Evaluation Team suggests adding them to the program’s standard operating procedures.
+Because some of these remedies would require additional work from RSPs, the utilities may consider altering the current incentive structure to reflect this.
+The Evaluation Team recognizes that some of the best practices may increase costs to the program to different degrees and therefore it may not be possible to implement all best practices as described.

-Require/allow adequate RCx follow-up services.
+Require adequate RCx follow-up services.

 Consider withholding a portion of the incentive for several months to allow RSPs to work with facility to “dial in” measures.

-Consider requiring additional follow-up visits for the RSP to check measures and remedy any issues.
+Consider requiring additional follow-up visits (e.g., at 6 and/or 12 months) for the RSP to check measures and remedy any issues.

-Consider holding back a portion of the incentive for one year and perform a persistence review.
+Consider holding back a portion of the incentive for a period of time after implementation and perform a persistence review.

 If measures persist, pay the remainder of the incentive.

-Alternatively, require verification or review of trend data six months after RCx for larger projects.
+Alternatively, require verification or review of trend data three to six months after RCx for larger projects.

 Require RCx providers to conduct post-RCx building operator training and create videos of training for later use

-Consider withholding a portion of the incentive until this training is delivered
+Continue delivering training prior to incentive payment.

 Include performance tracking in the program.

-This could be benchmarking, requiring an EMS that is able to track the RCx measures, or utility bill tracking.

-Require RSPs train operations staff on performance tracking.
+Continue requiring tracking in ENERGY STAR Portfolio Manager.

 Require RSPs set up trend analyses to help track the performance of measures that are not easily detected.

-Consider conducting ongoing outreach to RCx participants.
+Consider conducting ongoing outreach to RCx participants to understand changes to facility that may affect RCx savings.

 This is important for RCx projects with large savings and internal BAS management